-What Is SPAM, Anyway?
+What Is SPAM Made of, Anyway?

 What is SPAM?

 SPAM is a canned lunch meat product that first hit shelves in 1937.
-It was created in Austin, Minnesota by the manufacturers Hormel Foods.
+It was created in Austin, Minnesota by the manufacturer Hormel Foods.
 Toward the end of the Great Depression, SPAM helped fill a huge need for inexpensive meat products.
 And its popularity only grew.
 “It cemented its place in the culinary world during World War II, due to its ability to be stored for long periods of time,” explains James Schend, food editor at Taste of Home.
 “It could be easily shipped around the world.”
-And it was, both then and now; today SPAM products are available in 43 different countries, according to their brand international site.
+And it was, both then and now; today SPAM products are available in 43 different countries, according to the brand’s international site.

 Today, there are 15 different SPAM varieties, from Classic to Teriyaki to Jalapeño.
 Love it or hate it, you can’t deny that it’s everywhere.
 Over eight billion SPAM products have been sold worldwide, and in 2016, a SPAM museum opened in its birthplace, Austin, Minnesota.
 Learn about the surprising birthplaces and origins of 19 more foods you see everywhere.

 What is SPAM made of?

 It may come as a pleasant surprise to learn that SPAM is not the preservative-packed mystery meat you might think it is.
 In fact, SPAM only contains six ingredients!
 And the brand’s website lists them all.
 They are: pork with ham meat added (that counts as one), salt, water, potato starch, sugar, and sodium nitrite.
 Most of those are as simple as simple gets.
 The only one that might raise eyebrows a little is the sodium nitrite, which is “a preservative to help retain freshness,” Schend explains.
 The website says that it is there to “uphold the meat’s high standard of quality.”